IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 an error.

 FCS len (4 bits):
-: a 4-bit unsigned value indicating the number of 16-bit (2-octet) words
+: a 4-bit unsigned integer indicating the number of 16-bit (2-octet) words
 of FCS that are appended to each packet, if the P bit is set; if the P bit is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
 The valid values of the FCS len